-The Company has experienced recurring operating losses and has accumulated an operating deficit of \$21,469,614 at September 30, 2014 (December 31, 2013 - \$15,278,200) and shareholders' equity of \$2,676,632 at September 30, 2014 (December 31, 2013 - \$5,949,501).
-In addition, the Company had working capital of \$841,356 at September 30, 2014 (December 31, 2013 - \$5,949,501).
+The Company has experienced recurring operating losses and has an accumulated deficit of \$26,973,100 at March 31, 2015 (December 31, 2014 - \$23,810,048) and equity of \$2,432,803 at March 31, 2015 (December 31, 2014 - \$2,787,289).
+In addition, the Company has working capital of \$623,675 at March 31, 2015 (December 31, 2014 - \$1,011,867).
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
-These factors raise substantial doubt about the Company's ability to raise additional funding to meet its obligations and to attain profitable operations.
+These factors create material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments (as disclosed in Note 10 of the Company's condensed consolidated interim financial statements) and to attain profitable operations.
 Management's plan in this regard is to raise equity financing as required.
 There are no assurances that the Company will be successful in achieving these goals.
-The Company's consolidated financial statements do not include adjustments to the amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
+The Company's condensed consolidated interim financial statements do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which could be material.

 As the Company is an exploration stage company, revenues have been limited to interest earned on cash held with the Company's financial institutions.
-For the nine months ended September 30, 2014, the Company recorded interest income of \$17,671, resulting from maintaining lower interest bearing cash balances during the period, compared to \$77,869 for the nine months ended September 30, 2013.
+For the three months ended March 31, 2015, the Company recorded interest income of \$849, resulting from maintaining lower interest bearing cash balances during the period, compared to \$12,896 for the three months ended March 31, 2014.